realworldocaml/book/en/compiler-output-formats.md

 val friends : Bob.t list
 ```

-These two files are exactly analogous to including this code directly in another
+These two files are exactly analogous to including the following code directly
-module that references `Alice`.
+in another module that references `Alice`.

 ```ocaml
 module Alice : sig